 A New Era

-The colonization of Mars may not be as far off as most realize and now is the time to begin thinking about how we might govern it.
+The colonization of Mars may not be as far off as most realize, and now is the time to begin thinking about how we might govern it.
 Mars offers us a unique opportunity to bring the best practices learned on Earth, while also giving us a clean sheet upon which we can improve on them.
-Subscribe for the next article, which will detail a better approach to democracy that can help make Martian (and terrestrial) government more responsive to the public will.